Cashmere wool: History

 By 1830, weaving cashmere shawls with French-produced yarn had become an important Scottish industry.
 The Scottish Board of Trustees for the Encouragement of Arts and Manufactures offered a 300 pound sterling reward to the first person who could spin cashmere in Scotland based on the French system.
 Captain Charles Stuart Cochrane collected the required information while in Paris and received a Scottish patent for the process in 1831.
 In the autumn of 1831, he sold the patent to Henry Houldsworth and sons of Glasgow.
 In 1832 Henry Houldsworth and sons commenced the manufacture of yarn, and in 1833 received the reward.

+Johnstons of Elgin started working with cashmere in 1851, having sourced the raw fibre from Edward Buxton, a wool merchant in London.
+They immediately trialled spinning the fibre and by 1852 Johnstons had successfully woven it into tweed cloth for a Mr Murgahtroyd.
+By the following year they were supplying cashmere tweeds to Scott & Wright of London, and the production of cashmere shawls was soon to follow.
+It is also rumoured that they developed their own dehairing machine, likely at their on-site iron foundry in Elgin.

 Dawson International claim to have invented the first commercial dehairing machine in 1890, and from 1906 they purchased cashmere from China, but were restricted to purchasing fiber from Beijing and Tianjin until 1978.
 In 1978 trade was liberalised and Dawson International began buying cashmere from many provinces.

 Many early textile centers developed as part of the American Industrial Revolution.
 Among them, the Blackstone Valley became a major contributor to the American Industrial Revolution.
 The town of Uxbridge, Massachusetts, became an early textile center in the Blackstone Valley which was known for the manufacture of cashmere wool and satinets.

 Austrian Textile Manufacturer Bernhard Altmann is credited with bringing cashmere to the United States of America on a mass scale beginning in 1947.

 Attempts to improve Afghanistan's cashmere industry by importing Italian goats in the 2010s have been criticized as wasteful.